LemmyNet/rfcs/0000-api-v4-redesign.md

 ### What's REST?

-REST APIs are web APIs that conform to the [REST architectural style described in Roy Fielding's doctoral dissertation](https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf).
-The principles of this architectural style I think are most useful for Lemmy will be highlighted in the section examining why Lemmy's API should be more RESTful than RPC-like.
+REST APIs are web APIs that conform to REST architectural principles, which are ([copying from a redhat article](https://www.redhat.com/en/topics/api/what-is-a-rest-api)):

+- A client-server architecture made up of clients, servers, and resources, with requests managed through HTTP.
+- Stateless client-server communication, meaning no client information is stored between get requests and each request is separate and unconnected.
+- Cacheable data that streamlines client-server interactions.
+- A uniform interface between components so that information is transferred in a standard form.
+This requires that:
+  - resources requested are identifiable and separate from the representations sent to the client.
+  - resources can be manipulated by the client via the representation they receive because the representation contains enough information to do so.
+  - self-descriptive messages returned to the client have enough information to describe how the client should process it.
+  - hypertext/hypermedia is available, meaning that after accessing a resource the client should be able to use hyperlinks to find all other currently available actions they can take.
+- A layered system that organizes each type of server (those responsible for security, load-balancing, etc.) involved the retrieval of requested information into hierarchies, invisible to the client.
+- Code-on-demand (optional): the ability to send executable code from the server to the client when requested, extending client functionality.

+Some of these principles are more relevant to our use-case than others: for instance, it's already given that we're using a client-server architecture, and code-on-demand doesn't fit into our use-case at all.

 ### How is Lemmy's API RPC-like?

 In both the [v3 API](https://github.com/LemmyNet/lemmy/blob/c0342292951c237ec5f575f2165758e4f0712e6f/src/api_routes_v3.rs) and current state of the [v4 API](https://github.com/LemmyNet/lemmy/blob/c0342292951c237ec5f575f2165758e4f0712e6f/src/api_routes_v4.rs) (as of January 2, 2025) operations that aren't creating, reading, and updating certain types of content all have URLs that correspond to actions instead of resources, e.g. locking a post, creating a report, and logging in.
-TODO - finish this thought
+Further, unique resources are rarely identified by URL, typically being retrieved by passing a query parameter with a specific ID (e.g. GET /post?id=123).

+### Why RESTful?

+One major reason to make the API more RESTful is that Lemmy's domain lends itself well to being modeled as resources.
+Some resources in the domain are:

+- posts
+- comments
+- users
+- communities
+- federated instances
+- direct messages

+All of these resources act as nouns.
+By having the routes for endpoints focused on nouns (and, in some cases, adjectives), we can lean on HTTP verbs to show which action is being taken on a resource.
+We can also better describe errors by being more mindful of which HTTP status codes we return.

 <!-- This is the technical portion of the RFC.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.